What temperature should I leave my thermostat on?

 Your temperature settings will depend on your personal preferences as well as the time of the year.
 In summer, most homeowners maintain an average temperature between 75°- 80°, while winter thermostat temperatures are between 68°-72°.
 The smaller the variance between outdoor and indoor temperatures, the lower your energy bill will be.

-While you may be tempted to turn your thermostat off in attempts to save money, it’s best to simply increase the temperature.
+While you may be tempted to turn your thermostat off in an attempt to save money, it’s best to simply increase the temperature.
 This is because cooling your entire home can be a massive drain on your utilities.
 In most instances, it will take significantly more energy to get your home back to a comfortable temperature if you turn the unit off.

 It’s best to have your HVAC system serviced and checked at least two times every year by a qualified professional.
 The best times of the year are spring (before the AC season) and fall (before the heating season).
 During the maintenance check, your technician will inspect the most essential items in your unit to ensure efficiency and functionality.